jcchapster/GP-Tweaks/readme.txt

 = Do I still need the GeneratePress Premium plugin? =

 Maybe!
+It is a pretty fantastic plugin.
 The GeneratePress Premium plugin has a LOT of features and capabilities.
 GP Tweaks offers a few settings not available in the Premium plugin.
 Both GeneratePress Premium and this plugin, GP-Tweaks, can be installed at the same time.